Is it cheaper to book hotels through aggregator websites or directly on the hotel’s website?

 Author: Alina Radchenko, Head of Sales and Marketing at Ribas Hotels

-There is a perception that booking on aggregator sites (such as Airbnb, Booking, Expedia, etc.) can be cheaper than booking on a hotel's website.
-Guests also point out that they consider them safer, as such marketplaces often offer free cancellation.
-The most popular questions people ask about booking on aggregator sites are: Is the availability of rooms correctly displayed?
-What is the best way to cancel a reservation to avoid a penalty?
-Is the price on an aggregator site different from booking directly with the hotel?
-Let's look at the main questions of travelers together.
+Many travelers wonder where it is better to book hotels—directly or through aggregator websites.
+There is a perception that booking on aggregator websites (such as Airbnb, Booking, Expedia, etc.) can be cheaper than on the hotel’s website.
+Guests also point out that they consider them to be safer, as such marketplaces often offer free cancellation.
+The most popular questions about booking on aggregator sites are: Is room availability displayed correctly?
+What is the best way to cancel a booking without incurring a penalty?
+Does the price on the aggregator site differ from the price when booking directly with the hotel?
+Let’s take a look at the main questions travelers have.

 How do aggregator sites work?

-Aggregator sites are a convenient way for guests to book hotel rooms, as they allow them to view offers from different properties in the location of their choice.
+Aggregator websites are a convenient way to book hotel rooms, as they allow you to view offers from various properties in your chosen location.
 Some people may mistakenly believe that such services are separate companies that set their own prices and display available rooms.
-However, the prices and offers are set by the hotels themselves.
-We control this process from our office through the Extranet backend system.
-Thus, aggregator platforms display information based on the information provided by the hotel, and we set all the parameters and conditions through this system.
+However, the prices and offers on these websites are set by the hotels themselves.
+We control this process from our office through the Extranet back-end system.
+Thus, aggregator platforms display information based on information provided by the hotel, and we ourselves set all parameters and conditions through this system.

-They have partnership terms with hotels.
-Hotels pay them a commission from each booking on the platform.
+They have partnership agreements with hotels.
+Properties pay them a commission for each booking made on the platform.

 Cooperation with marketplaces is important for our guests.
-People trust such sites because they are usually well-known brands, and in case of unforeseen circumstances, they can protect the rights of the guest.
-There have been situations when we closed a hotel for the off-season, but the platform continued to sell rooms by mistake.
+People trust such sites because they are usually well-known brands, and in case of unforeseen circumstances, they can protect the guest’s rights.
+There have been situations when we closed the hotel during the off-season, but the platform continued to sell rooms by mistake.
 This can happen in case of a synchronization error.
-How it works: hotel - channel manager - aggregator site.
-In this case, the guest can contact Booking, and it will help them: refund the money that was paid or help them find another hotel for the same price.
+How it works: hotel – channel manager – aggregator site.
+In this case, the guest can contact Booking, for example, and they will help them: refund the money that was paid or help find another hotel for the same price.

-In addition, aggregator sites account for a significant share of sales in city hotels.
-While resort properties use different promotion channels, urban accommodation facilities often depend on aggregator sites to attract customers.
-Nevertheless, it is important to develop your own promotion channels to be competitive.
+In addition, aggregator sites provide a significant share of sales in city hotels.
+While resort properties use a variety of marketing channels, city establishments often rely on aggregator sites to attract customers.
+However, it is important to develop your own marketing channels in order to be competitive.
+This is especially true for guests who prefer to book hotels themselves.
 If a hotel relies entirely on aggregator sites, the result may be lower than expected.

 Price difference: myth or reality

 The price offer should not differ on different platforms.
-This is one of the rules of such platforms, as we use them not just as an additional promotion channel, but as an equivalent to the official website.
-They can also conduct checks to make sure that we follow the rules.
-This is due to cases where hotels set a big difference in rates so that people book directly, and then the company can send a warning or the account manager can call and ask why this is the case.
-Partnerships matter here, and everyone has to be honest.
+This is one of the rules of such platforms, since we use them not just as an additional promotion channel, but as equivalent to the official website.
+They can also conduct checks to ensure that we comply with the rules.
+This is due to cases where hotels set a large difference in rates so that people book directly, and then the company may send a warning, or the account manager may call and ask why this is the case.
+Partnerships are important here, and everyone must be honest.

-One of the advantages of aggregator sites is that you can apply additional discounts and even geo-tariffs.
-We cannot copy the latter feature because we do not have data that a person visits our site from another country.
+One of the advantages of aggregator sites is that you can apply additional discounts and even geo-rates there.
+We cannot replicate the latter feature, as we have no data on whether a person is visiting our site from another country.

-It is very important for guests to understand that we do not distinguish between guests from external platforms and guests from the main site.
-All discounts available on aggregator sites are directly provided by the hotel.
+It is very important for guests to understand that we do not divide them into guests from external platforms and guests from the main website.
+All discounts available on aggregator websites belong directly to the hotel.

-If we notice a mistake and it turns out that the price on our website is higher than on the aggregator sites or vice versa, we always meet the guest halfway and book them a room at the best rate or provide additional services: change the room to a better one, meet them with a glass of champagne, give them a massage, etc.
+If we notice an error and find that the price on an aggregator site, such as Booking, is cheaper than on the hotel website, we always accommodate the guest and book them a room at the best rate or provide additional services: upgrade the room, welcome them with a glass of champagne, offer a massage, etc.

 Photo: DIDUKH Eco-Hotel & SPA